AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ### Reactions

-***Batting Eyelids (Alluring Form Only).*** When a creature the Ningyo can see attempts to hit her with an attack, that creature must succeed on a DC 15 Wisdom Saving Throw or or either choose a new target or lose the attack.
+***Batting Eyelids (Alluring Form Only).*** *Trigger:* A creature the Ningyo can see attempts to hit her with an attack. *Response--Wisdom Saving Throw:* DC 15, the target triggering the attack. *Failure:* The target either choose a new target for the attack or lose the attack.
 :
-***Fearsome Glare (Monsterous Form Only).*** When a creature the Ningyo can see within 15 feet of them hits her with an attack, all creatures in a 15 foot cone in front of the Ningyo must succeed on a DC 15 Wisdom Saving Throw or be Frightened of the Ningyo until the end of the Ningyo's next turn.
+***Fearsome Glare (Monstrous Form Only).*** *Trigger:* A creature the Ningyo can see within 15 feet of them hits her with an attack, *Response--Wisdom Saving Throw:* DC 15, each creature in a 15-foot cone. *Failure:* The target is Frightened of the Ningyo until the end of the Ningyo's next turn.

 }}